kvuong2711/aerial-megadepth/README.md

 - [Citation](#citation)
 - [Issues](#issues)

+## 📋 Before You Start...
+Depending on what you're interested in:

+- 🚀 **If you want to download pretrained checkpoints and run the demo**: you can continue reading below.

+- 🛠️ **If you want to access or generate the dataset yourself**: please refer to [data_generation](data_generation) for full instructions.

 ## Installation

 Below are the setup instructions (mostly following [MASt3R repo](https://github.com/naver/mast3r)).
 We follow the MASt3R setup since it encapsulates DUSt3R, but both should work similarly.